cvzoya/saliency/code_forMetrics/README.md

-Code to compute the saliency metrics as used for benchmarking saliency models in http://saliency.mit.edu.
-Before using, please compile FastEMD from Ofir Pele.
+Code to compute the saliency metrics as used for benchmarking saliency models in http://saliency.mit.edu